 But we need your help.
 Our leadership in the federal government and in state capitols throughout the country need to hear from their constituents about the value of tracking untested rape kits, testing every rape kit, investigating every rape case and prosecuting every offender.

-UPDATE (March 5, 2014): In his FY15 budget proposal, President Obama has—for the first time—allocated $35 million in dedicated funding to end the nationwide rape kit backlog at local law enforcement agencies.
+UPDATE (March 5, 2014): In his FY15 budget proposal, President Obama has—for the first time—allocated $35 million in dedicated funding to help end the nationwide rape kit backlog at local law enforcement agencies.
 This new grant, housed within the Department of Justice, will provide local communities resources to: test backlogged kits in their police storage facilities; create multi-disciplinary teams to investigate and prosecute cases connected to the backlog; and address the need for victim notification and re-engagement with the criminal justice system.

 Send a letter of gratitude to President Obama, Vice President Biden and Attorney General Holder today.
 Get started below: